CFO Wiki

 The Retention Curve That Predicts Your Future

 A healthy B2B SaaS retention curve might look like: 95% month 1, 91% month 3, 88% month 6, 85% month 12, 83% month 24.
 The curve flattens because customers who make it past month 6 are sticky.
+High-performing SaaS companies aim for an 85–90% retention rate for monthly active users.

 An unhealthy curve never flattens.
 You lose 5% every month indefinitely.
 That signals fundamental product-market fit issues.
 If customers keep churning at constant rates forever, you don’t have a retention problem, you have a value problem.

-The shape of your curve predicts your business trajectory.
+The shape of your retention curve predicts your business trajectory.
 A company with flattening curves can afford longer CAC payback periods because customers who survive onboarding stick around for years.
 A company with linear decay curves needs sub-12-month payback because customer lifetime is short.

-Revenue Cohorts: What Actually Matters
+Revenue Cohorts and Customer Lifetime Value: What Actually Matters

 Logo retention tells you how many customers stay.
 Revenue retention tells you how much money stays.
 For most SaaS businesses, revenue retention matters infinitely more.

 The January cohort started with $50K MRR, dropped to $49K in month 1 (some churn), recovered to $51K by month 3 (expansion offset more churn), and is now at $59K in month 12.
 That’s 118% net revenue retention for that cohort.
+Monthly/annual recurring revenue (MRR/ARR) tracks how revenue from a specific cohort changes over time.

 This reveals expansion patterns that logo retention hides completely.
-You might be losing 10% of customers but growing revenue by 20% because the customers who stay are expanding aggressively.
-Or you might retain 95% of customers but see revenue decay to 85% because customers are downgrading.
+You might be losing 10% of customers but growing recurring revenue by 20% because the customers who stay are expanding aggressively.
+Or you might retain 95% of customers but see recurring revenue decay to 85% because customers are downgrading.

 Enterprise SaaS companies should track revenue cohorts more carefully than logo cohorts.
 Losing one $100K customer matters more than retaining ten $1K customers.